Skip to content

 }

 Arguments of methods that use the ActionParameter attributes are inputs of the action in the Bird editor.
 If the action has no input parameters, the argument might be missing.
-One can also add IEnumerable<AuthenticationCredentialsProvider> authenticationCredentialsProviders as the first argument to this method, however we recommend using BaseInvocable instead.

 The Action attribute will take a string as its first argument.
 This will be the display name of the action in Blackbird.
 You can also provide an optional Description argument that is displayed in Blackbird.